Archidemos/extradecisions/README.md

+## Combat Tactics changes
+This mod uses Redtide's Adjustments to Combat Tactics mod (https://steamcommunity.com/sharedfiles/filedetails/?id=1422052089).
+Once you download this repository/extract the Steam Workshop package, you can check out the modified wiki page by opening the combatTacticsMod.html file in the main directory.

 ## Visual/UI improvement mods that we tested and you can play them together with our mod for your improved comfort: